DART-Lab-LLUI/iMove/README.md

 </div>

+**iMove (intrumented Movement) is a free and open-source biomechnics and movement analysis tool using low-budget consumer-grade devices (webcams, IMUs, phones) for clinical use, scientific reasearch, and training.**

 # Feedback and Suggestions
 Please consider leaving your comments on [our discussion page](https://github.com/DART-Lab-LLUI/iMove/discussions/2).

 # Core features
 ## IMU Sensor